 When using a stone, you don’t even need to add soil.

 Just set the chick and hen plant in the depression and wet the rock down from time-to-time to provide the plant with moisture.

 In your home or office, keep your houseleeks in shallow containers with very coarse, well-draining soil or no soil at all.

 How Much Water Does A Sempervivum Need?

-Water sparingly in the spring and summer and not at all in the winter.
+Water sparingly in the spring and summer and making sure not at all in the winter.
 Don’t fertilize at all.

 What Are Hens and Chicks Light Requirements?

 Keep your chicken and hen plants in a bright, cool place with lots of sunshine.
 A hot southern or western window will not do.

 Provide plenty of bright sunlight, but protect from excessive heat, in a north or east facing window or a few feet away from a south or west facing window.